-A pre-inspection meeting was conducted with Mr. Tony Minarik (Industrial Engineer).
-Tony is planning to retire in January 2019.
-The facility operations were discussed.
+A pre-inspection meeting was conducted with Mike Majerowicz (Industrial Engineer).
+The facility operations were discussed including potential changes in the coatings and solvents used.
 Steel and aluminum furniture is manufactured, and the surface treatment is different for each.
 For steel furniture, a detergent based pre-wash to remove oils is followed by electrodeposition of a primer (E-coat process) to prevent rust.
 The steel furniture then goes to storage until an order is placed.
 When ordered, the steel furniture is washed with water and powder coated, and finished to the customer's specifications.
 For the aluminum furniture, some surface prep such as grinding may be needed then an acid wash followed by powder coating.
 Depending on the finish type ordered, the antique coating of the furniture is done after the powder coating.

-A facility tour was then taken starting with the incoming metal.
+A facility tour was taken.
 For steel furniture, the metal comes in coils and rods.
-For the aluminum furniture, the aluminum comes in kits from China.
+For the aluminum furniture, the aluminum comes in kits from South East Asia.